 “Talk to everyone.
 Try everything.
 Take advantage of every unique opportunity the school offers.”

 My mother was a St. Lawrence University student before me, and her biggest regret is overlooking some of the amazing resources SLU provides.
-She emphasized this advice on move-in day my freshman year and still reminds me of it two years later.
+She emphasized this advice on move-in day my first year and still reminds me of it two years later.

 I remember walking into the Student Center for the first time and taking in the countless posters advertising clubs, events, and programs—I had no idea where to start.
 Luckily, I quickly made friends that year and tagged along whenever I heard them mention an Advocates meeting that night or a blood drive coming up later in the week.